zeraien/comcon/README.md

 comcon
 ======

-Control RS-232 devices in a browser.
+Control RS-232 devices such as amplifiers and projectors in a browser.

 Current version is very basic and only works with one amplifier, NAD C356.
 However it should not be too difficult to write modules for other devices.